|

 Sharing is Caring! ❤️

-This adorable Piglet Piggy Bank is one of my favorite crafting projects to do with the kids.
-Even without the kids, it’s a fun way to save your spare change and at the same time upcycle plastic bottles.
-When I saw crafters making this cute plastic bottle piggy bank, I knew I was in all too!
+This adorable Piglet Piggy Bank is one of my favorite crafting projects for kids.
+Even without the kids, it’s a fun way to save your spare change and upcycle plastic bottles.
+When I saw crafters making this cute plastic bottle piggy bank, I knew I was in, too!

 Piggy Bank